Electrocution Accidents

 Employees of other industries can suffer high voltage shock injuries as well.
 A healthcare worker can be electrocuted by a faulty plug on a heart monitor, an office worker typing on a keyboard could be electrocuted by a frayed extension cord, or a utility worker could accidentally touch a live underground wire.
 Workers who repair machines and appliances, who work with lighting or neon signs, and who rig theatrical lighting are at risk for electrocution as well.

 Recovering from a serious electrocution accident is often not a quick process.
-Serious long-term effects of electrocution can lead to partial or total disability.
-Long-term damage may include:
+Electrical accidents in the workplace can lead to partial or total disability.
+Long-term damage from electrical injuries may include:

 If you sustained electrocution injuries on the job, then you should get workers’ compensation to cover your medical expenses and replace your lost income during your recovery.
 If you have permanent damage, you may be eligible for permanent disability and schedule loss of use (SLU) benefits.
 However, in order to access those benefits, you need strong legal representation.
-We can help.
+An electrocution accident lawyer can help.

 Live Wires Injure and Kill New York Workers Every Year